The Ministry of Business, Innovation and Employment maintains three lists consisting of:

 See more about the lists.

 The Immediate and Long Term Lists are reviewed annually by the Ministry.
-The 2014 review is expected to commence in April 2014.
+The 2014 commenced in April 2014.

 The Canterbury List is reviewed more regularly.
 The last review of the Canterbury List was completed in February 2014.
 The next review is scheduled to be completed about June 2014.